Roman Officer

 Origin: An Antiquities Dealer in England, from an English Collection

-Speculation is that this shield boss may have belonged to a Legionary of the II Adiutrix
+Speculation is that this shield boss may have belonged to a Legionary of Legion II Adiutrix

 Photo Copyright 2008